matihost/monorepo/terraform/aws/aws-jenkins/prerequisites/amis/jenkins-java-agent/README.md

 ## Prerequisites

 * Logged to AWS with account allowing creating AMIs.
-You may install `.../terraform/aws-iam` to install role `ami-builder` with least privilidges to build AMIs
+You may install `.../terraform/aws-iam-linked` to install role `ami-builder` with least privileges to build AMIs

 ## Usage